ivanmolto/psbt/src/app/docs/quick-glossary/page.md

 ## wallet import format

 WIF or Wallet Import Format is a data interchange format designed to allow exporting and importing a single private key with a flag indicating whether or not it uses a compressed public key.

----

-Some contributed definitions have been sourced under a CC-BY license from the https://en.bitcoin.it/wiki/Main_Page [bitcoin Wiki], and other contributed definitions have been sourced under a CC-BY-SA license from "Mastering Bitcoin: Unlocking Digital Currencies" (1st Edition) by Andreas M. Antonopoulos in which I was one of the contributors.